hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 # IANA Considerations {#IANA}

-IANA is requested to add the following entry to the "CWT Confirmation Methods" registry established by {{RFC8747}}:
+IANA is requested to add the following entry to the IANA "CWT Confirmation Methods" registry established by {{RFC8747}}:

 - Confirmation Method Name: ckt